A quick and dirty guide to get you pointed in the right direction for planning a hike of the Continental Divide Trail. Updated April 2014.

 8)Northbound vs. Southbound vs. Flipping

 There is no such thing as an easy hike of the CDT!
 When going NoBo, there may be a lot of snow in the San Juans and winter may come early to Montana.
 When going SoBo, you may run into too much snow in Glacier and winter can come early to the San Juans.
-In 2006, three feet of snow was dumped in the San Juans by mid-September.
+In some years, as much as three feet of snow was dumped in the San Juans by mid-September.
 A good two weeks early!
-As of this writing (November 2007), no major snowstorms have come to the Colorado Rockies.
+In other years?
+No major snowstorms have come to the Colorado Rockies even by November.